scripting-drafts/wgetlinks/README.md

 Usage;
 - Write your URL: "url = YOUR_URL".
-- Write a regex aproximation of the download links URL's to this bit of the script: "links = re.findall(r'https://REGEX_URL', stringLinks, re.IGNORECASE)".
+- Write a regex aproximation of the download links within the URL on this bit of the script: "links = re.findall(r'https://REGEX_URLS_BEGINNING', stringLinks, re.IGNORECASE)".

 Provisional because unnecessary;
 - Append the last file you downloaded at "lastBook = *** " and "if len(links) == 1 and lastBook >= *** " writing the number of the last file you were able to download.